guilgautier/DPPy/README.rst

   }

 Many of the algorithms implemented in DPPy also have associated literature that you should consider citing.
-Please refer to the docs and documentation strings of each specific DPP sampler for details.
+Please refer to the `bibliography on the documentation page <https://dppy.readthedocs.io/en/latest/bibliography/>`__ and docstrings of each specific DPP sampler for details.

 Reproducibility
 ---------------